carloscosta/gallery-app/README.md

 plus [Open Iconic](https://useiconic.com/open/) on button's ico, and
 [Lightbox for Bootstrap](http://ashleydw.github.io/lightbox/) which utilizes Bootstrap's modal plugin to implement a lightbox gallery.

-The app follows the Model-View-Controller pattern.
-Backend and Frontend is coded to follow the separation beetween views and models, as the design pattern indicates.

 ## Steps to run the app